AnnikaV9/usv3-framework/README.md

 ## Cython modules
 usv3 supports the building and loading of cython modules.
 Dependencies required for this are not installed by default, they can be with `poetry install -E cython`

 Adding a cython module is pretty much the same as adding a pure python module, just drop the pyx file into its respective event.
-After that, run `poetry run build_cython` to build the module.
+After that, run `poetry run build_cython` to build all cython modules.

 > [!IMPORTANT]
-> Cython modules will not reflect changes after rebuilding when using the `reload` command.
+> Unlike pure python modules, cython modules will not reflect changes after rebuilding when using the `reload` command.
+You will have to restart the bot to load the changes.